prakharguptaz/multirefeval/README.md

 The arguments for this file are following -
  - --multiref_file - The multiref dataset file.
 Default is ../multiref-dataset/multireftest.json
  - --singleref_file - The single reference test file.
 Default is jsons/test.tgt
- - --pred_file - The file you want to run evaluation on
+ - --pred_file - The file you want to run evaluation on.
+It should contain outputs for the 6740 contexts for the 1000 dialogs present in the test set.
  - --num_multi_response - The number of references you want to use, Default=5